Pegasus Manufacturing looking to expand production

 One of those creative ways is by partnering with the local high school to show high schoolers how viable careers with the company are.

-“We enjoy the young people coming in and we enjoy watching them learn,” says Whitehead, “It’s actually better for us because they come in and they’re trained from the start how to work here and work up the ladder.”
+“We enjoy the young people coming in and we enjoy watching them learn,” Whitehead said.
+“It’s actually better for us because they come in and they’re trained from the start how to work here and work up the ladder.”

 The company has helped supply machines to the vocational program at the high school to train students before they can enter the workforce on how to do the jobs.